Lurkers in the Dark

 The second buff is to 'Out my way, fool-things' which sees the ability change to being useable with a friendly fighter and an adjacent fighter.

-Commentary - This is basically a warscroll based Confusion.
-Previous it had to be used with two friendly fighters.
+Commentary - This is basically a warscroll based 'Confusion'.
+Previously, this ability had to be used with two friendly fighters.
 Now, it can be used to reposition an enemy fighter.
 I like how it can be used to grab Feature tokens or set up Flanked or Surrounded attacks.
 Just note it is used in your Power Step.
 Overall, great a free Confusion!

 Rivals Decks